Protecting National Security Off and On the Battlefield with Metadata

 Metadata, or data about data, has been in existence for hundreds of years.
-When ancient scholars placed tags with necessary details of the contents on the attached scrolls to organize the library, they created a metadata type.
-The tag contained data, such as author, date published, content description – all details that described the scroll and its contents.
+When ancient scholars placed tags with necessary details of the contents on the attached scrolls to organize the library; they created a metadata type.
+The tag contained data, such as author, date published, and content description.
+All details that described the scroll and its contents.
 When philosophers, educators, and leaders searched the library for specific scrolls containing certain information, they could easily and quickly find the contents.
 Today, we have data files, images, and databases.
 Technology has created an entirely new way to look at metadata.

 According to David Stupples, professor of the School of Mathematics, Computer Science and Engineering at the University of London, “Metadata, communications data, can now yield startling insights about individuals and groups, particularly when collected in large quantities across the population.”

 Metadata for National Security

 If every file contains metadata, the number of data points given and stored would be astronomical.
 What are possible uses for the vast stores of metadata?
 To understand this, the first thing to look at is what type of data would be available through metadata.
 As you go through your day, you are continually generating some form of metadata.
 Through your phone, internet use, email, and more, there are endless amounts of metadata on individuals.
 What kind of information do you give out with your metadata?

 - Landline telephone: The details that can be found out from your home phone could be who you’ve spoken to, when, and for how long.

 - Email: This can include your IP address, who, when, and type of content you email as well as information from the subject line.

 - Surfing the web: Surfing leaves waves of details such as the type of computer and browser you use, what websites you’ve visited, and the pages that interest you.
 Other information could include your login details, previous visits to a website through cookies, and data caching.